Sunset Hills, Missouri: 1990 census

 As of the 1990 United States census, the city had 4,915 residents; due to a series of annexations during the 1990s, the population grew to 7,885 by 1997.

 History

 Sunset Hills was incorporated in June 1957.
 In April 1973, it established its own Police Department, and in 1981, it purchased a landscaping service in order to establish the city's public works department.

 Around noon on December 31, 2010, an EF3 tornado struck Sunset Hills, destroying several businesses and homes, killing one person, and injuring others in a three- to four-block area around Lindbergh Boulevard.

 Economy

-Panera Bread is headquartered in Sunset Hills.

 Education

 The Kirkwood School District and Lindbergh Schools school districts serve sections of the city.
 Their respective high schools are Kirkwood High School and Lindbergh High School.

-Private schools include Thomas Jefferson School (St. Louis, Missouri), a boarding school for grades 7-12, and St. Justin the Martyr School, a Catholic school for kindergarten and grades 1–8.
+Private schools include Thomas Jefferson School (St. Louis, Missouri), a boarding school for grades 7–12, and St. Justin the Martyr School, a Catholic school for kindergarten and grades 1–8.

 Post-secondary colleges in Sunset Hills include Vatterott College.